In The Middle with DJ Sho - The Gryphon

 However, I also feel like what’s on the rise now is Afro-Swing.
 It’s no longer Afro-Beats, the sound is different.
 It’s not purely old school anymore; there’s so many different influences going into the sound.
 It’s a sick fusion of so many cultures/languages.
 There’s pop, there’s dancehall, there’s soca, there’s grime.
 It’s all coming together.
 It’s really nice to see a union of different black cultures coming together; making music for everyone and having such a strong voice in London and growing in the UK.

-Q: Yes, it’s definitely empowering.
+Q: Yes, it’s defintley empowering.
 How do you stay empowered, you know being at uni, and djing, keeping everything afloat!?

 A: It’s kinda like my love for music.
 There are times when you’re not getting gigs.
 Or people like don’t want to pay what you charge as they don’t understand the effort that goes into it.
 But music is my means of escaping, I think.
 I think mental health isn’t spoken about openly enough in our society, especially the black community.
 Uni is defo a place which can become very dark and lonely.
 Music has kinda been my way out, but also, I have a really supportive family and friendship group.